onyxblade/camille/README.md

 ```

 Therefore, the front-end user is required to provide an `id` when they call this function.
 And they can expect to get a `name` from the response of this request.
 There are no more type mismatch between both ends.

+The `params` type for an endpoint is required to be an object type, or a hash in Ruby, while `response` type can be any supported type, for example a `Boolean`.

 Camille will automatically add a Rails route for each endpoint.
 You don't need to do anything other than having the schema file in place.